The Future of Digital Actors & Musicians, Ripped Off Merchandise, Economic Justice for All, and the Fake News & Porn We Should All Be Appalled By

 There are technologies out there that can insert female actors’ faces into nonconsensual fake porn, and manipulate video and radio content to literally put words in the mouths of anyone, including actors, news broadcasters, and politicians.

-Without digital image rights and defamation law, the future will bring a market flooded with fake porn, fake news, unauthorized Prince holograms, and awful films featuring (likely painful to watch) performances by a not consenting Digital Meryl Streep, Digital Daniel Day Lewis, or Digital [insert a performer of lesser notoriety].
+Without digital image rights (and to a lesser extent false endorsement) and defamation law, the future will bring a market flooded with fake porn, fake news, unauthorized Prince holograms, and awful films featuring (likely painful to watch) performances by a not consenting Digital Meryl Streep, Digital Daniel Day Lewis, or Digital [insert a performer of lesser notoriety].

 The Right of [What?]

 The Second Circuit coined the term “right of publicity” back in the 1950s to describe a public figure’s economic right to control and license what was called their “publicity,” hence the name.
 Up until that point, all we had was the tort of misappropriation to remedy hurt feelings.
 While the judiciary was right to develop a new intellectual property right, these image and voice rights really have little to do with a famous person controlling their publicity.
 In fact, the Constitution provides a broad newsworthiness standard, so public figures have no say in what kind of truthful publicity they get.
 Rather this form of intellectual property gives all human beings (public or private) an inherent right to control and manage the commercialization of their likeness.

 It also gives individuals a path to civil remedies if a loathsome content creator makes commercialized fake porn or fake news with their likeness.

 From Expensive CGI Craftsmanship to Cheap, Fake, and Dangerous Content